edzaga/sql-course/_build/html/_sources/lectures/week4/lecture15.txt

-Lecture 15 - Use of objects and Files
+Lecture 15 - Relational Desing Theory: Overview
 -------------------------------------

 In Python, the **objects** are abstraction for data.